GJB1

-Gap junction beta-1 protein (GJB1), also known as connexin 32 (Cx32) is a transmembrane protein that in humans is encoded by the GJB1 gene.
+Gap junction beta-1 protein (GJB1), also known as connexin 32 (Cx32), is a transmembrane protein that in humans is encoded by the GJB1 gene.
 Gap junction beta-1 protein is a member of the gap junction connexin family of proteins that regulates and controls the transfer of communication signals across cell membranes, primarily in the liver and peripheral nervous system.
+However, the protein is expressed in multiple organs, including in oligodendrocytes in the central nervous system.

 Mutations of the GJB1 gene affecting the signalling of and trafficking through gap junctions, resulting in an inherited peripheral neuropathy called X-linked Charcot-Marie-Tooth Disease.
 Complications include the demyelination of oligodendrocytes and Schwann cells, causing delayed transmission rates of nerve communication in the peripheral nervous system, due to irregularities in the normal function of the cells.
 This condition leads to a number of symptoms, most commonly muscle weakness and sensory problems in the outer extremities of the limbs.
 As a result, muscle atrophy and soft tissue injuries due to delayed nerve transmission can occur.
 In males, due to the hemizygousity of the X-chromosome, the symptoms and issues surrounding X-linked Charcot-Marie-Tooth disease are more prevalent.

 Function

 Connexins are membrane-spanning proteins that assemble to form gap junction channels that facilitate the transfer of ions and small molecules between cells.
 For a general discussion of connexin proteins, see GJB2.
+In Schwann cells, GJB1 also forms channels that facilitate transfers between layers of the myelin.

 In melanocytic cells GJB1 gene expression may be regulated by MITF.